 Our brain tumor team is led by medical oncologists, radiation oncologists, and neurosurgeons, including Kristine Dziurzynski, MD, a highly trained neurosurgeon who specializes in brain tumor.
 She is fellowship trained in skull-base surgery, neurosurgical oncology, and brain tumor immunology.

-The brain tumor clinic at the Ann B. Barshinger Cancer Institute allows brain tumor patients to see our multidisciplinary team of specialists during one visit.
-The team holds a weekly tumor board and works together to provide a comprehensive evaluation and treatment plan for each patient.
-A nurse navigator helps coordinate follow-up appointments, medication needs, and medical tests.
+The brain tumor clinic at the Ann B. Barshinger Cancer Institute provides coordinated care for brain tumor patients.
+A nurse navigator works with each patient to coordinate appointments, medication needs, and medical tests.
+The brain tumor clinic team holds a weekly tumor board and works together to provide a comprehensive evaluation and treatment plan for each patient.

 Types of Brain Tumors